craigfrancis/framework/framework/0.1/doc/security/csp.md

 It is currently 'enabled' by default, and 'enforced' in [development mode](../../doc/setup/debug.md).

-Ideally a new website will just start with:
+Ideally a new website will start with:

 	$config['output.csp_enabled'] = true;
 	$config['output.csp_enforced'] = true;

-To debug, just look in the browser console.

-To customise the header, start with something like:
+To customise the directives, start with something like:

 	$config['output.csp_directives'] = array(
 			'default-src' => array(